 And how sensitive someone might be to electrical exposures and how it affects their sleep.

-Power can be turned off all at once with the flip of a switch with a power cord.
+Power can be turned off all at once with the flip of a switch with a power strip.
 These power cords are easy to find online.

 Hard Wire Your Wifi and Internet